After rocky tenure as New Mexico head coach, Mike Locksley returns to Maryland with long road ahead

 “I don’t have any personal knowledge of any of the issues at New Mexico, but certainly Mike’s matured significantly since the time that he was there,” Jaklitsch said.
 “He’s a better coach now, a better recruiter now. he’s a more well-rounded individual now.
 He’s what they need to get people behind the program right now.”

-Tom McMillen, a former U.S. congressman and Maryland alum who served on the external commission looking into allegations of a “toxic” culture surrounding the football team during Durkin’s tenure, said he spoke with several athletic directors at a conference in New York on Wednesday about Maryland’s hiring of Locksley.
+Tom McMillen, a former U.S. congressman and Maryland alumnus who served on the external commission looking into allegations of a “toxic” culture surrounding the football team during Durkin’s tenure, said he spoke with several athletic directors at a conference in New York on Wednesday about Maryland’s hiring of Locksley.

 “The reaction was mixed,” said McMillen, now the CEO of Lead1 Association, which represents athletic directors and athletic programs.
 “Some were positive.
 Some said there was risk and no room for error.”